 I got lucky, or maybe it was just plodding, methodical planning.
 In any case, they’ve grown up well and I’ve never had to make the kinds of choices that other potential parents have had to make.
 We could have waited to have children, we could have been more diligent about birth control or could have accessed abortion services that were freely available.
 We could have done either of those things and life would have been easier for us, but you play the hand you are dealt.
-That is a mantra I’ve lived with all my life.
+That is a mantra I’ve lived by all my life.

 What was inside the Wife’s womb wasn’t really a person yet.
 Not legally and not scientifically either.
 It was a person to her and to me, and we acted like it was a person, caring for ourselves during those nine months in ways that we hadn’t before.
 There was no there there no matter what we thought of what was in her womb.
 There was no there there, no human life, because the markers for life were hers.
 Her breath, her heartbeat, driving nutrients to the growing life inside her.
 Without her life there would have been no children.
 Life that emerged from her body and became human in a scientifically measurable way some time after birth.
 Possibly even long after birth.